HarRan07/endless-runner3d/README.md

-Use W or D to change lanes
+Use A or D to change lanes
 Download and extract zip file
 run exe file
 .exe file only works on windows